fralamp/rsschool-cv/cv.md

 ### __About Me__

-I'm 27 years old, and i working in a boring place.
+I'm 27 years old, and i working in the boring place.
 I think it's time to change my life.

 ---